1981 Mississippi's 4th congressional district special election: Campaign

 After the first round results, Democrat Wayne Dowdy faced Republican Liles Williams in a two-week runoff campaign.
 In late June, Williams had raised $276,514 while Dowdy had only brought in $115,691.
 Williams was seen as the favorite to win the runoff.
 Williams ran his campaign sticking closely to President Ronald Reagan's policies – the 4th district had backed Reagan in the 1980 presidential election.
 Dowdy opposed the Reagan administration's tax cuts, specifically citing its cuts to Social Security and education.
 Letters bearing Reagan's signature were sent to 85,000 of the district's Republicans to support Williams.
 President Reagan made a phone call that was piped through to a Republican rally.
 Addressing a cheering crowd, Reagan told Williams "We're waiting for you up here and need your help."
 Dowdy criticized Williams as a "rubber stamp" for President Reagan's policies, although Dowdy avoided directly criticizing Reagan himself throughout the campaign.
 Dowdy instead focused on local issues and couched criticism of Reagan through that lens.

 Another key point in the campaign was the Voting Rights Act of 1965, which Dowdy publicly supported keeping.
 Dowdy would talk about his support for the legislation in debates when pressed, and avoided talking about the issue in his television ads.
 However, in front of the African American community, Dowdy aggressively and publicly supported the Act.
 Medgar Evers's niece cut a radio ad for Dowdy targeting African Americans and invoked Martin Luther King Jr.'s legacy to vote Dowdy.

 Dowdy challenged Williams to a series of 12 Lincoln–Douglas-style debates across the 4th district, which the Williams campaign characterized as "grandstanding".
 The two eventually agreed to a televised debate on WAPT.
 In the final stretch of the campaign, Williams continued his fundraising advantage.
 The Clarion-Ledger and The Jackson Daily News both endorsed Williams in the closing stretch of the runoff.
+On Election Day, voters were generally not asked for their social security number as they had been in the primary, although some voters in Hinds County were still asked for their numbers.